appleone-phyothura/cloudflare-docs/products/workers/src/content/tutorials/handle-form-submissions-with-airtable/index.md

 </Aside>

-To pass data _inside_ of the form, you can use `input` tags. `input` tags have a `type`, which specifies how the `input` should render, and what kind of data it contains.
-When an `input` has a `name` attribute, the `form` will submit that data to the provided `action` URL, matching that `name` attribute.
+To pass data _inside_ of the form, you can use `<input>` elements, which have a `type` attribute that specifies what kind of data it contains and how the data should be displayed.
+When an `<input>` has a `name` attribute, its `<form>` parent element will use that `name` attribute when submitting the entire form to its provided `action` URL destination.

 <Aside>

-The `id` attribute, while not required for the `input` to be submitted as part of the `form`, is often set alongside the `name` attribute to enable styling via CSS.
+The `id` attribute, while not required for the `input` to be submitted as part of the `form`, is often set alongside the `name` attribute for CSS styling and for its related `<label for="">` counterpart.

 </Aside>

-For example, if I fill in the `first_name` `input` with the text "Kristian", submitting the `form` via the "Submit" `button` will submit data to the URL `/new_submission` with the data `first_name=Hello`.
+In the above example, if I enter "Kristian" in the `first_name` text input, clicking the "Submit" button will submit the `<form>`, sending the `first_name=Kristian` payload string to the `/new_submission` URL destination.

-The `form` used in the example front-end UI builds on these basics, adding some CSS classes via Tailwind CSS, and adding the fields needed for a "Contact"-style form: "First name", "Last name", "Email", "Phone", "Subject", and "Message".
+The actual `<form>` we'll use for the rest of this tutorial, pictured below, builds on these basics, adding some CSS classes via Tailwind CSS.
+It also adds all the fields necessary for a "Contact"-style form: "First name", "Last name", "Email", "Phone", "Subject", and "Message".

 ![The completed form in the front-end user interface](./ui.png)

 The code for this form can be [found on GitHub](https://github.com/signalnerve/workers-airtable-form/blob/main/src/Form.js).
-Of particular note is the `form` action, which has a placeholder for our serverless function URL, and the `method` attribute, which tells the form to submit using an [HTTP POST](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST).
+Of particular note is the form's `action` attribute, which has a placeholder for our serverless function URL, and its `method` attribute, which tells the form to submit using an [HTTP POST](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST).

 Some sample code is provided as an example below, including the first `input`, to show that the `name` is set to the value `first_name`, as well as the standard `button` with `type="submit"`: